byu-crop-biomechanics-lab/FIELDAQ-Software-and-Electronics/README.md

 ### Background Information (how do the pieces work)
 - Kivy Screen Management.docx - 	Information on how kivy navigates between screens and how screens can be added to the GUI.
 - Kivy Training Resources.docx - 	A list of resources on how to learn kivy for those who are unfamiliar with the libraries.
+- Setup Software for Non-RPi Computers.txt -  Information on how to get the GUI running on a non-RaspberryPi computer for software development.
 - Software Coding Standard.docx -	The Coding Standard for coding used throughout the software.
 - Software Update Procedure.txt - 	Information on how to utilize GitHub when updating the on-device software.
 - Supplementary Directory: